 - ALWAYS winterize the fresh water system of your RV BEFORE exposure to temperatures at or below 32°F (0°C). - Damage to the water supply lines or water heater due to freezing is not covered under warranty. - Winterize with RV Antifreeze ONLY, no other products should ever be added to your fresh water system. - Make sure to have enough RV antifreeze to winterize all fresh water lines.
-Several gallons may be required. - BEFORE Winterizing, the Black Water, Gray Water & Fresh Water plumbing systems MUST all be emptied.
-See page 108 & page 100. - 1.
+Several gallons may be required. - BEFORE Winterizing, the Black Water, Gray Water & Fresh Water plumbing systems MUST all be emptied. - See page 108 & page 100. - 1.
 LEVEL the RV. - 2.
 Turn OFF the Water Heater 12-volt and 120-volt interior control switches. - 3.
-ADJUST the Water Heater Bypass Valves to the Bypass Positions.
-See page 98 & page 104. - 4.
+TURN BOTH water heater bypass valve handles to the Bypass position. - See page 98, Water heater bypass. - If you have installed an aftermarket water filter, make sure that it is also set to the bypass position. - 4.
 OPEN the Fresh Water Holding Tank Gate Valve, and CLOSE both low point drains. - 5.
+ACCESS your Water Pump.
+(Location varies by floorplan) - The Winterize Valve & Suction Line are found on the intake side of pump. - a.
+If pump is located under the Dinette Bench: REMOVE cushions and LIFT seat panel. - b.
+If pump is located behind the Universal Docking Station: UNSCREW & REMOVE the access panel located in your pass-through compartment.

-ACCESS the 12-volt Water Pump, Winterization Valve, and Winterization Hose depending on your model: - a.
-REMOVE the access panel located in your pass-through compartment, or - b.
-REMOVE the three kitchen drawers from the base kitchen cabinet: - i.
+- c.
+If pump is located behind the Kitchen Drawers: REMOVE the three drawers from the base cabinet: - i.
 PULL OUT the drawer until it stops. - ii.
 LOCATE the plastic drawer release clips on the right and left sides of the drawer, then - iii.
-At the same time, gently PUSH and HOLD down both plastic drawer release clips.
+At the same time, gently PUSH and HOLD down both plastic drawer release clips. - iv.

-- iv.
 Continue to PULL the drawer towards you and remove it from the drawer guides. - v.
 REPEAT steps (i iv) to remove the remaining kitchen drawers. - 6.
-REMOVE the re-usable cap (if so equipped) from the winterization hose. - 7.
-PLACE the winterization hose into a container of RV antifreeze. - 8.
-OPEN the Winterization Valve as shown on the following pages. - 9.
+REMOVE the re-usable cap from the Suction Line.
+(SAVE the cap for step 13.) - 7.
+PLACE the Suction Line into a container of RV antifreeze. - 8.
+OPEN the Winterization Valve as shown on page 105. - 9.
 Turn ON the 12-volt Water Pump. - 10.
-OPEN the hot water line at each faucet.
-(Kitchen, Lavatory, Shower, & Outside Faucet/Spray Port) - CLOSE each hot water line faucet when RV antifreeze begins to flow continuously. - 11.
-REPEAT Step 10 with the cold water lines on all faucets.
+OPEN the \hot water line at each faucet.
+(Kitchen, Lavatory, Shower, & Outside Faucet/Spray Port) - CLOSE each \hot water line faucet when RV antifreeze begins to flow continuously. - 11.
+REPEAT Step 10 with the \cold water lines on all faucets.
 It is also important to run RV antifreeze through the Toilet and the Sink/Shower Drains.